Zach McKinstry Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.32 team ERA that ranks 17th among all league pitching staffs.
+- The Red Sox's 4.34 team ERA ranks 18th among all MLB pitching staffs.

-- The Red Sox rank 24th in baseball in home runs surrendered (149 total, 1.3 per game).
+- Red Sox pitchers combine to allow 153 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

+- Crawford makes the start for the Red Sox, his 15th of the season.
+He is 5-6 with a 3.69 ERA and 87 strikeouts in 85 1/3 innings pitched.

-- The righty last pitched on Monday against the Kansas City Royals, when he threw 6 2/3 innings, allowing one earned run while giving up six hits.
+- The right-hander's last appearance was on Tuesday against the Kansas City Royals, when he threw 3 1/3 innings, surrendering three earned runs while giving up seven hits.

-- In 19 games this season, the 24-year-old has put up an ERA of 3.64, with 7.5 strikeouts per nine innings.
-Opponents are batting .249 against him.
+- In 22 games this season, the 27-year-old has amassed an ERA of 3.69, with 9.2 strikeouts per nine innings.
+Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.